Buried In Silence: How the other half lives

 HCC student shares her trials and triumph as an unauthorized immigrant in the United States.

 March 25, 2020

-MIAMI — Juan was arrested today, Susana Matta wrote in her journal on Aug.
-8, 2018, shifting in her seat as though uncomfortable with sitting still.
+MIAMI — Juan was arrested today, Susana Matta wrote in her journal, shifting in her seat as though uncomfortable with sitting still.
 This is my worst nightmare and my most joyful dream clashing together.

 The walls of the Roxcy Bolton Rape Treatment Center were devoid of life.
 All the same, Susana stared at them intensely, memorizing the places the paint was chipped — anything to pass the time, to keep her from going mad.

 The physicians hadn’t let her change her underwear yet, and the feel of the cold metallic seat only furthered her discomfort.

 Susana hadn’t entirely sobered up from the copious amounts of vodka she was forced to drink.
 Her head throbbed and her tongue felt as if it were stuck to the roof of her mouth.